frayer/DockerKubesDojo-lite/labs/02_docker_build.md

 * The application supports Infrastructure as Code principles to enable a Continuous Delivery pipeline.
 * The application must expose information about its health in order for Kubernetes to know it's running and can accept traffic.

 And the team has delivered.
-They have created an [OCI compatible image](https://www.opencontainers.org/) and have already loaded it into the [Docker Trusted Registry](Change ME!).
-They've given you the following information on how it behaves and the default URL endpoints it exposes.
+They have created a starter Flask based Python application with the following features:

+> NOTE:  There are some things here you would not want to do in the real world like exposing environment variables or allowing someone to tweak a delay on a liveness probe (with a GET method of all things).
+This is just a demo after all, and they are here to make it easier to tinker with.

 * It's a Python application with a dependency on a Redis instance.
 The application is configurable through command line switches and the documentation for them can be found by running `python app.py --help`.
 * When running, it listens for HTTP connections on port `5000` by default.
 This is configurable.